 SOS Children's Village Addis Abeba

-Finally, SOS Children run a staff development centre in Addis Abeba.
-Future SOS mothers and staff get comprehensive training and are prepared for the jobs they will have working with us across Ethiopia.
+One of the SOS Staff Development Centres is also located in Addis Abeba.
+Future SOS mothers and co-workers receive comprehensive training here and are prepared for the important roles they will take on.